jahanzaibbaloch99/react-native-init/README.md

-# react-native-simple-boilerplate
+# react-native-init

-#### A simple react native project with only essential things that are required to build a great app
+#### A simple react-native project with basic dependencies setup

 Right now this template contains the following things: